Peranakan Chinese: History

 The first Chinese immigrants to settle in the Malay Archipelago arrived from Guangdong and Fujian provinces in the 10th century C.E.
 They were joined by much larger numbers of the Chinese in the 15th through 17th centuries, following on the heels of the Ming emperor's reopening of Chinese-Malay trade relations in the 15th century.

 In the 15th century, some small city-states of the Malay Peninsula often paid tribute to various kingdoms such as those of China and Siam.
 Close relations with China were established in the early 15th century during the reign of Parameswara when Admiral Zheng He (Cheng Ho), a Muslim Chinese, visited Malacca and Java during his expedition (1405–1433).
 According to a legend in 1459 CE, the Emperor of China sent a princess, Hang Li Po, to the Sultan of Malacca as a token of appreciation for his tribute.
 The nobles (500 sons of ministers) and servants who accompanied the princess initially settled in Bukit Cina and eventually grew into a class of Straits-born Chinese known as the Peranakans.

-Due to economic hardships in mainland China, waves of immigrants from China settled in Malaysia, Indonesia and Singapore.
-Some of them embraced the local customs, while still retaining some degree of their ancestral culture; they are known as the Peranakans.
-Peranakans normally have a certain degree of indigenous blood, which can be attributed to the fact that during imperial China, most immigrants were men who married the local women.
-Peranakans at Tangerang, Indonesia, held such a high degree of indigenous blood that they are almost physically indistinguishable from the local population.
-Peranakans in Indonesia can vary between very fair to copper tan in colour.

 Chinese men in Melaka fathered children with Javanese, Batak and Balinese slave women.
 Their descendants moved to Penang and Singapore during the period of British rule.
 Chinese men in colonial southeast Asia also obtained slave wives from Nias.
 Chinese men in Singapore and Penang were supplied with slave wives of Bugis, Batak, and Balinese origin.
 The British colonial government tolerated the importation of slave wives since they improved the standard of living for the slaves and provided contentment to the male population.
 The usage of slave women or house maids as wives by the Chinese was widespread.